After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 2. Dedicated Server

 Get a server hosting company (e.g. Hetzner) with Ubuntu 16.04 LTS installed.
-Cloudbox has only been tested to work on on an Intel / AMD64 machines, ARM based servers are not supported.
+Cloudbox has only been tested to work on on an Intel / AMD64 machines.
+ARM based servers are not supported.